 It may take professional coaching to design an activity plan that buils muscular strength, balance, flexibility and aerobic fitness.

-When a sentence starts with a prepositional phrase of 5 or more words, place a comma after that phrase.
+When a sentence starts with a prepositional phrase of five or more words, place a comma after that phrase.

-Don't use a comma after introductory phrases of 4 or fewer words.
+Don't use a comma after introductory phrases of four or fewer words.

-SPECIAL CASE: Sometimes a comma is used after fewer than 5 words, for clarity or to insert an appropriate pause.
+SPECIAL CASE: Sometimes a comma is used after fewer than five words, for clarity or to insert an appropriate pause.

 In December 2014 during finals week, the team assembled for its final match.